null Who can adopt a rescue animal? 11 common myths debunked

 If someone lives on a main road in a busy, built-up area, they might not be suited to a cat that's likely to roam and explore.
 However, rehoming a cat who would stay indoors or who is not likely to venture far from the garden could be a perfect match!

-An owner can also help by not letting the cat out at night, making sure that they're neutered and by starting to let them out gradually, using treats to encourage them to stay away from main roads.
+An owner can also help by not letting the cat out at night, making sure that they're neutered and by letting them out gradually - using treats to encourage them to stay away from main roads.

 2. "I already have multiple pets."

-Generally, we would be wary of rehoming predator and prey species.
+Generally, we would be wary of rehoming predator and prey species together.
 However, the fact that someone has multiple pets at home would not influence their eligibility to rehome a horse or pony, for example.
 Ir really does dependant on the animal, the home and the individual situation.

 3. "My garden must have a six-foot fence for me to rehome a dog."